 sponsors events such as panels, lectures, debates, and other programs where majors meet and engage in discussions with historians of art and museum curators.

-The department curriculum shares course work with departments and programs in complementary disciplines, including African American and Diaspora Studies, American Studies, Asian Studies, European Studies, Film Studies, Latin
+The department curriculum shares course work with departments and programs in complementary disciplines, including African American and Diaspora Studies, American Studies, Asian Studies, European Studies, Cinema & Media Arts, Latin

 American Studies, and Women's and Gender Studies.